LiamPalmqvist/NutButton/README.md

 - [x] Ability to change app tint
 - [x] Stats

+## Known bugs
+- [ ] Importing on actual devices does not work properly

 ## Features left to be added:
 - [ ] Ability to change App Icon
-- [ ] More stats in the statistics page